Tractable Optimal Experimental Design using Transport Maps: Construction of the Knothe-Rosenblatt rearrangement using tensor trains

-However, the bound $c_2(\be)$ from \eqref{eq:assumption_log} can get arbitrarily large as the number of experiments increases.
-In practice, we find the approximation errors to be reasonable (and proportional to $\distH{\piedm}{\pedm}$) when the dimensions of~$\be$ and~$\bd$ are not large, \eg, when choosing a small number of experiments to perform in the batch OED setting, or in the sequential OED setting.
-We also emphasize that these error bounds are not exclusive to estimators built using the DIRT procedure we outlined; they are inherent to any approximation of the D-optimality criterion using a surrogate to the density.
+In practice, we find the approximation errors to be reasonable (and proportional to $\distH{\piedm}{\pihatedm}$) when the dimensions of~$\be$ and~$\bd$ are not large, \eg, when choosing a small number of experiments to perform in a batch-OED setting or a sequential OED setting, outlined in the next section.